 Many thanks also to Gary DeSantis of Sailors World for the referral and to Tim Bloom the boat owner for the opportunity to sail aboard his new Island Packet 370.

-Many thanks to Travis for his help getting us in tune with the boat and getting moved north.
+Many thanks to Travis for his help getting us in tune with the boat and getting it moved north.

 For threads of Sailnet inquiries collected during our boat research – click here.